 With the aid of archive stock footage, this video has turned from a simple promotional video, into a celebration of the car’s history and background.
 It gives insight into the brand and establishes an emotional connection with the viewer.
 Additionally, using archive stock footage and editing techniques has helped create a video that is not only about the car, but about its story.

-In this example we have made use of stock footage in order to better exemplify the processes and reliability of Colt.
+In this example, we have made use of stock footage in order to better exemplify the processes and reliability of Colt.
 We used high quality, modern file footage which aligns perfectly with the message and identity of the video our client asked us to produce.

 LHH Brand Video

-This is a perfect example of how well-chosen stock footage can help produce an entire video with post-production only.
+This is a perfect example of how well-chosen stock clips can help produce an entire video with post-production only.
 We have carefully listened to our client’s wishes and footage preferences and later on proceeded to source stock footage which met those demands.
 Through the use of stock footage, we have managed to creatively put together a video which perfectly tells the story of LHH, without needing any additional original footage.

 The amount of time, money and planning that it would have taken to film these shots specifically for each client, would have made them prohibitively costly.
 Instead, we have opted for the natural option, which is stock footage.

-It is worth mentioning that using stock footage also has its downsides.
+It is worth mentioning that using stock clips also has its downsides.
 It is a possibility for the footage you have used in your video to also appear in a competitor’s video.
 The bright side is that, with millions of stock footage clips available, the chances of that happening are very limited.
 As we have already mentioned, new stock footage libraries are emerging every day, offering a wide variety in footage.
 This can only play in the favour of both production companies and brands.

-To round everything up, stock footage is a cost efficient way of adding value and variety to your video.
+To round everything up, stock footage is a cost-efficient way of adding value and variety to your video.
 If you are operating in an industry which offers products that can have multiple uses, our advice is to opt for stock footage.
 In this way, you do not have to compromise when communicating the variety of benefits your product offers and you will be spared investing a shockingly large budget into capturing the shots you require.